loopbackio/loopback.io/pages/en/lb3/Embedded-models-and-relations.md

 ## EmbedsMany with belongsTo

 Use an embedsMany with belongsTo relation to indicate a model that can embed many links to other models; for example a book model that embeds many links to related people, such as an author or a reader.
-Each link belongs to a person and it's polymorphic, since a person can be an Author or a Reader.
+Each link belongs to a person and it&#39;s polymorphic, since a person can be an Author or a Reader.

-{% include code-caption.html content="Exampel embedsMany with belongsTo model instance" %}
+{% include code-caption.html content="Example embedsMany with belongsTo model instance" %}
 ```javascript
 {
   id: 1